Casta del Sol

 Because it is so long, the climate varies greatly.
 Everything from deserts, forests and snow covered mountains to the world famous moderate temperatures of Southern California are here.
 Record temperatures have included a low of minus 35 degrees and a high of 134 degrees.

-A string of missions, each built within a day's walking distance of another, runs the length of the state and started appearing in 1769.
+Missions placed within a day's walk from one another dot the length of the state and started appearing in 1769.
 Juan Cabrillo first sighted California in 1542 and inspired the missions.
 A few of the most famous ones are San Juan Capistrano (the swallows return every year at the same time), and San Diego (the first one).

 A few of California's natural resources include petroleum, timber and natural gas.
 Industries are manufacturing (machinery, transportation equipment, electronics), aerospace and defense, biotechnology, and tourism.
 Of course, Hollywood and Disneyland are known around the world.
 Other famous attractions are Yosemite National Park, the Golden Gate Bridge (San Francisco), Point Reyes National Seashore, Sequoia National Park and San Simeon State Park (Hearst Castle).